Difficult Conversations Done Right

-So, how can you be more like Christ when you decide to have a difficult conversation with someone?
-God has a "catalytic" approach which He has outlined in Galatians 6:1-5.
+How can you be more like Jesus when you decide to have a difficult conversation with someone?
+Here is God’s "catalytic" approach.

 "You who are spiritual", "considering yourself" - Paul just finished talking about the fruit of the Spirit, so it is obvious "spiritual" is about walking in the Spirit as opposed to the flesh.

-"Restore" is about mending.
+"Restore" is the verb, the key action of "...you who are spiritual..."
+An implication is without the Holy Spirit leading, restoration will not happen.
+Restore is about mending.
 God wants you walking in the Spirit with a heart that desires to mend and restore relationships, not leave them broken.
-He wants you to say “yes” to the other person, even when they say “no”.
+He wants you saying “yes” to the other person, even when they say “no”.

 It is so easy to not have a difficult conversation when you need to.
 The thought of the emotional conflict that may happen becomes a big flashing stop sign - stop, don't do it!

-But, God is in the business of restoration and redemption.
+But God is in the business of restoration and redemption.
 He wants you to be a channel of His grace, mercy and truth.
-You are not doing this alone, His Spirit is guiding you.
+You are not doing this alone, His Spirit guides you.
 So, let's see how God uses you in this conversation.

 Gentleness reduces barriers, force raises them.
-Difficult conversations are not about you using truth as a sledge hammer.
-It is about you using the truth in love, following the Holy Spirit to see how God might use you to restore this person.
+Difficult conversations are not about you using truth as a sledgehammer.
+It is about you using truth in love, following the Holy Spirit to see how God might use you to restore this person.

-If the conversation helps them and they are changed, it’s not because of you.
+If the conversation helps them and they change, it’s not because of you.
 Look at this part of the passage.
 “For if anyone thinks himself to be something, when he is nothing, he deceives himself."

-This looks like a direct reference to the times that we take the credit instead of giving credit to God for any change that occurred.
+This is a direct reference to times we take the credit instead of giving credit to God for any change that occurred.
 It is also a clear reference to the obstacle to love - thinking about "ME" more than others.

 And, I think what comes next is a critical, but overlooked part of the passage.
 If I am correct about what follows, it will help you have the difficult conversations.

-"But let each one examine his own work, and then he will have rejoicing in himself alone, not in another."
-Suppose the conversation seemed to be a failure - the person rejected what you said.
-Then it is time to "examine his own work and then he will have rejoicing in himself alone".
-That isn't a "ME" flashing moment.
-You did what was right, so you are praising God that He is at work in you and being thankful in all things (1 Thessalonians 5:18).
+And, if they didn’t change, then it is time for “rejoicing in himself alone".
+That is not a "ME" flashing moment.
+You did what was right, so you are praising God that He is at work in you and being thankful in all things (1 Thes.
+5:18).

-This is about FREEDOM to accept that others have a choice.
-The rejoicing is "not in another", because they changed.
-Instead, you are rejoicing that you did what God wanted you to do.
+This is about FREEDOM, because this rejoicing is "not in another".
+You are rejoicing that you did what God wanted, not whether they changed.
 "For each one shall bear his own load" is about you being accountable for your behavior and them for theirs.

 Finally, look ahead at Galatians 6:9.
 Difficult conversations typically start the process toward a solution.
 That means you will need to persevere, because most things aren’t solved overnight.
 Don't tire of doing what is right "for in due season we shall reap if we do not lose heart".